Vijoo Krishnan: Student politics

-The early encounter of protest politics for Vijoo Krishnan was against the Babri Masjid demolition in 1992 at St Joseph's College of Arts & Science, Bangalore.
+Vijoo Krishnan's first involvement in protest politics came in 1992, against the Babri Masjid demolition while he was a student at St Joseph's College of Arts & Science, Bangalore.
 On 25 August 1996, Krishnan enrolled himself as a member of Students' Federation of India at Jawaharlal Nehru University, New Delhi.
-His active involvement in student politics through left politics made him the Vice President of Jawaharlal Nehru University Students Union (JNUSU) in 1997–98, a seat which was lost to Govind Chandra Mishra from ABVP in the previous year.
+In 1996-97, his active involvement in student politics through left politics made him the Vice President of Jawaharlal Nehru University Students Union (JNUSU), a seat which was lost to Govind Chandra Mishra from ABVP in the previous year.
 In 1996-97 JNUSU election Akhil Bharatiya Vidyarthi Parishad won three major central panel seats including vice president, general secretary and joint secretary.
-Therefore, the victory of Battilal Bairwa (President), Vijoo Krishnan (Vice President) and Naseer Hussain (Joint Secretary) from SFI in 1997-98 was politically important for the left politics in JNU.
-However, the victory of Jatin Mohanty from ABVP as General Secretary in 1997-98 was still haunting the left politics.
-A left alliance of SFI-AISF returned to leadership in 1998–99 with Vijoo Krishnan as the president.
-After amending the JNUSU constitution, during his tenure, first GSCASH (Gender Sensitisation Committee Against Sexual Harassment) was formed.
-This model was later adopter by several universities in India.
-Thereafter, Vijoo Krishnan was a prominent face of left politics in Delhi.
-During his tenure the hostel movement forced the administration to rent a hotel outside campus and arrange the transit to university.
-The training of marginalised students for JNU entrance examination inside campus was also initiated during his term as JNUSU president.
-By 2004, he was elected as both the State President of Delhi and the member of Central Executive Committee of Students' Federation of India (SFI).
+In 1997-98, Battilal Bairwa (President), Vijoo Krishnan (Vice President) and Naseer Hussain (Joint Secretary) from SFI won the JNUSU elections, and Jatin Mohanty from ABVP won as General Secretary.
+A left alliance of SFI-AISF won the JNUSU elections again in 1998–99 with Krishnan as the president.
+After amending the JNUSU constitution, during his tenure, the first GSCASH (Gender Sensitisation Committee Against Sexual Harassment) was formed.
+This model was later adopted by several universities in India.
+His tenure also included a hostel movement that led the university administration to rent an off-campus hotel and arrange transport for affected students, and the launch of on-campus entrance-exam training for students from marginalised backgrounds.
+By 2004, he was elected as both the State President of Delhi and a member of Central Executive Committee of Students' Federation of India (SFI).